o3de/o3de.org/content/docs/welcomeguide/tutor-ch07-create-terrain.md

 Explore the other tools in **Terrain Tool**\.
 Try the **Modify** tool and sculpt the terrain in **Perspective**\.

-When you’re ready, try [Tutorial Eight: Create environment props with White Box and slices](tutor-ch08-create-props-with-slices.md)\.
+When you're ready, try [Tutorial Eight: Create environment props with White Box and slices](tutor-ch08-create-props-with-slices.md)\.